 We have a responsibility to operate our business within the environmental regulatory requirements of the various countries, provinces, states and cities in which we live and work.
-Visit our Health, Safety and Environment Web site for further details on our environmental and safety efforts.
+View our Environmental Report for further details on our environmental efforts.

 We work to minimize any potential adverse impacts on the environment associated with our operations.
 Our facilities are designed to address environmental requirements and standards, including: reduction of water and energy usage; control of air emissions and wastewater discharges from production operations; proper management of hazardous materials, such as ammonia, chlorine and various cleaning agents; minimization of solid and hazardous waste generation; and the prevention of spills or releases.